King and pawn versus king endgame

 In the first paragraph of one of his books on endgames, Peter Griffiths emphasized the importance of this endgame:

 There is simply no substitute to a clear understanding of when and how these positions are won or drawn, not only so that one can play them accurately, but in order to recognize in advance what the correct result should be.
 If you can do that, you can exchange off quite confidently from a more complex position.

 In the positions in which the pawn wins, at most nineteen moves are required to promote the pawn (with optimal play) and at most nine more moves to checkmate, assuming that the pawn was promoted to a queen.

-Except for the section on defending and some actual games, it will be assumed that White has a king and pawn and Black has a lone king.
-In general, Black should place their king in the path of the pawn to try to prevent its promotion.
+In general, the player without the pawn should place their king in the path of the pawn to try to prevent its promotion.

 Rule of the square

 The most basic rule applies when the pawn can queen unassisted by its king.
 The rule of the square determines if this is possible.
 In this position, the pawn is on the fifth square from the queening square (counting the queening square itself).
 A square of 5×5 squares with the queening square in one corner and the pawn in an adjacent corner can be imagined.
 (An easy method is to construct the square with a diagonal from the pawn to the last rank.)
-If the black king can move into this square, he can catch the pawn, otherwise the pawn wins the race.
+This square denotes where the Chebyshev distance from the pawn's promotion square is no greater than the number of moves the pawn needs to promote, and thus, if the black king can move into this square, he can catch the pawn, otherwise the pawn wins the race.

-In this position, if it is Black's move, he can move ...Kb4 and enter the square, catching the pawn.
+In this position, if it is Black's move, they can play ...Kb4 and enter the square, catching the pawn.
 If it is White's move, the pawn advances, the square shrinks to 4×4, and the king cannot move into the square, so the pawn queens.
 (See Wikibooks – Chess/The Endgame for further discussion on the rule of the square.)

-Even if the defending king can move inside the square of the pawn, the attacking king may be able to block it, as in the diagram from Fishbein.
+Even if the defending king can move inside the square of the pawn, the attacking king may be able to block it, as in the diagram from Alexander Fishbein.